 Occasionally, a group of brain cells simultaneously “fires” or discharges a large number of electrical signals that produce a temporary rise in activity in certain parts of the brain, thus disrupting a person’s internal communication system.
 This is a seizure.
 A seizure disturbs a person’s consciousness, much in the way a lightning storm can disturb the electrical power supply.
-This disruptive overload of brain activity causes the strange body movements, unusual changes in speech, blank stare, and twitching of the eyes (clonic attack extremities) which are symptomatic of epileptic seizures.
+This disruptive overload of brain activity causes the strange body movements, unusual changes in speech, a blank stare, and twitching of the eyes (clonic attack extremities) which are symptomatic of epileptic seizures.

 A single seizure does not necessarily signal epilepsy.
-Epilepsy involves frequent seizures, varying from one or more a day, to one a month or even as few as one or two year.
-Seizures have many causes, epilepsy being only one of them.
+Epilepsy involves frequent seizures, varying from one or more a day, to one a month or even as few as one or two years.
+Seizures have many causes, epilepsy is only one of them.
 Having one or two seizures does not mean someone has epilepsy.
 Non-epileptic seizures can be caused by, among other things, high fevers, and alcohol withdrawal.

 Epilepsy is a neurological condition, which affects the nervous system.
 Epilepsy is also known as a seizure disorder.
 It is usually diagnosed after a person has had at least two seizures that were not caused by some known medical condition like alcohol withdrawal or extremely low blood sugar.